that-hatter/scrapi-searcher/docs/scripter_commands.md

 ### counter

 Search counters by name or value.
 When searching by value, the input can be in decimal, hexadecimal (0x prefix), or binary (0b prefix) format.
-Name and value matches are case-insensitive and can be partial.
+Name matches are case-insensitive and can be partial.

 #### Parameters